BerryBytes/awsctl/CONTRIBUTING.md

 ## **Interested in Becoming a Maintainer?**

-If you’re passionate about zocli and want to become a maintainer, check out the guidelines:
+If you’re passionate about awsctl and want to become a maintainer, check out the guidelines:
 [**Maintainers Guidelines**](docs/content/contributing/maintainers-guidelines.md)

 ---

 ### **Together, We Build Better**

-Your contributions help make zocli better for everyone.
+Your contributions help make awsctl better for everyone.
 We appreciate your support and look forward to your contributions!

 ---